cf020031308/agentDoc/readme.md

         delete a doc
     agentDoc pattern
         search a doc to edit
-    agentDoc URL/filepath1/docname1 path2/docname2
+    agentDoc URL/filepath1/docname1 filepath2/docname2
-        append a page/file/doc to an internal doc or an external file, or output it to a directory agentDoc = [comment]
+        append a page/file/doc to an internal doc or an external file agentDoc URL/filepath1/docname1 dirpath
+        export a page/file/doc to a directory
+    agentDoc = [comment]
         sync with git
     agentDoc -h